Want to participate in a short research study? Help shape the future of investing tools and earn a $40 gift card!

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-Does Equity LifeStyle Properties Have A Good ROE?
+Does Equity LifeStyle Properties Have A Good Return On Equity?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-Pleasingly, Equity LifeStyle Properties has a superior ROE than the average (5.9%) company in the REITs industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+Pleasingly, Equity LifeStyle Properties has a superior ROE than the average (5.5%) in the REITs industry.

 Companies usually need to invest money to grow their profits.
-That cash can come from retained earnings, issuing new shares (equity), or debt.
-In the first two cases, the ROE will capture this use of capital to grow.
+That cash can come from issuing shares, retained earnings, or debt.
+In the case of the first and second options, the ROE will reflect this use of cash, for growth.
 In the latter case, the debt used for growth will improve returns, but won't affect the total equity.
-Thus the use of debt can improve ROE, albeit along with extra risk in the case of stormy weather, metaphorically speaking.
+In this manner the use of debt will boost ROE, even though the core economics of the business stay the same.

-Equity LifeStyle Properties's Debt And Its 22% ROE
+Combining Equity LifeStyle Properties' Debt And Its 19% Return On Equity

 But note: Equity LifeStyle Properties may not be the best stock to buy.
 So take a peek at this free list of interesting companies with high ROE and low debt.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email email@example.com.